Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: A Simulation Study

-Using the above process, 5000 images are generated.
-Next, we train a deep convolutional neural network (CNN) on the raw image pixels $X$ according to the standard supervised paradigm.
-We use Resnet18 \cite{he2016identity} and initialize the weights with values estimated by pre-training the network on ImageNet \cite{deng2009imagenet}.
-This is implemented using the PyTorch framework.\footnote{The software is freely available at: \texttt{https://pytorch.org}}.
-The model performs quite well -- 81\% accuracy on a held out test set of 2000 images -- so we may reasonably hope that these predictions track the underlying mechanism by which the data was generated.
-Our interpretable features $Z$ are indicators of the presence of the various shapes in the image.
-Since the true underlying behavior is causally determined by $V$ and $C$, we expect $V$ and $C$ to be ``important'' for the predictions $\widehat{Y}$, but due to the mutual dependence the other shapes are also highly correlated with $\widehat{Y}$.
-Moreover, we mimic a setting where $C$ is (wrongfully) omitted from the set of candidate interpretable features; in practice, the feature set proposed by domain experts or available in the annotated data will typically exclude various relevant determinants of the underlying outcome.
-In that case, $C$ is an unmeasured confounder.
-Applying the PAG-estimation algorithm FCI to variable set $(H,V,R,\widehat{Y})$ we learn the structure in Fig.~\ref{fig:sim}(b), which indicates correctly that $V$ is a (possible) cause, but that $R$ is not: $R$ is associated with the prediction outcomes only due to an unmeasured common cause.
-This simple example illustrates how the estimated PAG using incomplete interpretable features can be useful: we disentangle mere statistical associations from (potentially) causal relationships, in this case indicating correctly that interventions on $V$ may make a difference to the prediction algorithm's behavior but interventions on $R$ and $H$ would not, and moreover that there is a potentially important cause of the output ($C$) that has been excluded from our set of candidate features, as evident from the bidirected edge $R \leftrightarrow \widehat{Y}$ learned by FCI.
+The model performs reasonably well: 77.89\% accuracy on a set of 20,000 images.
+Our interpretable features $Z$ are indicators for the presence of the various shapes in the image.
+Since the true underlying behavior is causally determined by $V$ and $H$, we expect $V$ and $H$ to be ``important'' for the predictions $\widehat{Y}$, but due to the mutual dependence the other shapes are also highly correlated with $\widehat{Y}$.
+Moreover, we mimic a setting where $H$ is (wrongfully) omitted from the set of candidate interpretable features; in practice, the feature set proposed by domain experts or available in the annotated data will typically exclude various relevant determinants of the underlying outcome.
+In that case, $H$ is an unmeasured confounder.
+Applying the PAG-estimation algorithm FCI to variable set $(C, T, V, \widehat{Y})$ we learn the structure in Figure \ref{fig:sim}(b), which indicates correctly that $V$ is a (possible) cause, but that $T$ is not: $T$ is associated with the prediction outcomes only due to an unmeasured common cause.
+(FCI incorporates the user-specified background knowledge that $\widehat{Y}$ is not a cause of any image features.)\footnote{Throughout, we use FCI as implemented in the command-line interface to the TETRAD freeware: \texttt{https://github.com/cmu-phil/tetrad}.} This simple example illustrates how the estimated PAG using incomplete interpretable features can be useful.
+We disentangle mere statistical associations from (potentially) causal relationships, in this case indicating correctly that interventions on $V$ may make a difference to the prediction algorithm's behavior but interventions on $T$ would not, and moreover that there is a potentially important cause of the output ($H$) that has been excluded from our set of candidate features, as evident from the bidirected edge $T \leftrightarrow \widehat{Y}$ learned by FCI.
+Existing approaches that do not properly account for unmeasured confounding cannot distinguish between such features and would incorrectly identify $T$ as ``important'' for explaining $\widehat{Y}$.